eProtocol: Creating and submitting a protocol

 When using eProtocol, do not use the browser’s forward and backward arrows to navigate.
 Because eProtocol is a secure application, using the forward and backward arrows results in a security violation, an unrecoverable error, and you are logged out of eProtocol.

-At the top of several screens is a link to the UNR IACUC website and a link to the OAR website.
+At the top of several screens is a link to the University's IACUC website and a link to the Animal Resources website.
 Clicking these links will open a new browser window and cause the eProtocol screen to minimize to your computer taskbar.
 Be sure to look for the eProtocol screen in the taskbar.

 Creating a protocol